 Buckling up isn’t the only way to prevent accidents from happening.
 Checking your suspension can also save you.
 Leafspring suspension work hand- in- hand with shock absorbers to give you that smooth ride on a bumpy road.
 Oxymoron?
 Not!

 A leaf spring suspension maintain your car’s level and keeps your tires on the road while shock absorbers are responsible for taking the impact of bumps and other road obstacles.
 Having your head in the clouds doesn’t have to be literal when you can check the suspension at the comforts of your own garage.

-Here’s a step-by-step procedure of how you can check the suspension of your car:
+Here’s how you can check the suspension of your car:

 - Park your car on a hard and level surface.
 Measuring on the beach is not advisable.

 - Get the measuring tape and measure from ground to the top of each tire.